C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Do not read the table out.
-Pick the two rows that earn their keep, let the exercise cover the rest
+- Do not read the table aloud.
+Present the two rows that are most useful, and let the exercise cover the rest
 - Two worth demonstrating live:
-  - `--graph --decorate --all` - cheapest way to see the branch structure without any GUI
+  - `--graph --decorate --all` - the simplest way to see the branch structure without a GUI
   - `-S`, the "pickaxe" - finds the commit that introduced or removed a string
-    - How you track down when a magic constant or a stray debug line appeared
+    - Useful for finding when a magic constant or a stray debug line was introduced
-    - Almost nobody knows about it
+    - Most participants are unfamiliar with this option
-- Mention the `--` before a path: separates paths from branch names (matters when a file and a branch share a name)
+- Mention the `--` before a path: separates paths from branch names (relevant when a file and a branch share a name)
-- The alias tip will be part of the coming exercise, no need to do now -->
+- The alias tip is part of the coming exercise; no need to demonstrate it now -->

 ---